dylanfair/checklist/README.md

 * Tags (which can be filtered for)
 * And space to write out a description or maybe the latest update

 Speaking of filters, as of now (September 2024) the only other filter is by Status (Completed, NotCompleted, and All), and you can sort Urgency in an ascending or descending manner (Critical > High > Medium > Low).
+This is stuff I'd like to eventually flesh out a bit more.

 The keybindings take inspiration from vim motions, such as `j` and `k` for moving up and down the task list.
 A full listing can be found when hitting `h` in the app.